asarnaout/XORFilter.Net/README.md

 | - | - | - | - | - | - | - | - | - | - |
 | 0000 | 0000 | 0000 | 0111 | 1010 | 0000 | 0000 | 1011 | 0000 | 0000 |

-Therefore to check if v<sub>0</sub> is a member of the set we calculate that:<br/>
+To verify v<sub>0</sub>'s membership in the set, compute:<br/>
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Slot[h<sub>0</sub>(v<sub>1</sub>)] ⊕ Slot[h<sub>1</sub>(v<sub>1</sub>)] ⊕ Slot[h<sub>2</sub>(v<sub>1</sub>)]
  = 0111 ⊕ 1010 ⊕ 1011 = 0110 = Fingerprint(v<sub>1</sub>)
 <br/>

-The challenge is in how to fill this table, this is achieved by running a "peeling" algorithm.
-Details could be found <a href="https://web.stanford.edu/class/archive/cs/cs166/cs166.1216/lectures/13/Slides13.pdf#page=57">here</a>.

-#### Algorithm
+#### Peeling

-To summarize the algorithm implemented in this library:
+Filling the table involves a “peeling” algorithm.
+Detailed steps can be found <a href="https://web.stanford.edu/class/archive/cs/cs166/cs166.1216/lectures/13/Slides13.pdf#page=57">here</a>.
+The library implements the following steps:

-1 - Initialize the table slots array with a size of m = (1.23 × n: number of values in the set) [To be explained briefly].
+1 - Initialize an array of size m = (1.23 × n), where n = number of values in the set.

 2 - Choose d = 3 hash functions with a random seed.

 3 - Find a peelable value v<sub>1</sub>, that is a value which hashes to a slot that no other value v<sub>n</sub> hashes to.

-4 - If no peelable value exists and the set hasn't been fully peeled yet then go to step 2.
+4 - If no peelable value exists and the set is not fully peeled, return to step 2.

 5 - Otherwise, keep track of the peeling order.

-6 - Repeat steps 3 - 5 until no further items are available in the set.
+6 - Repeat steps 3 - 5 until all values are processed.

 7 - Reapply the fingerprints of the peeled values in reverse order as follows: